Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 # Creating-Virtual-Networks-and-Virtual-Machines
 <h3>Creating Our Resources & Virtual Machines </h3> <br>

-<p>This is a detailed tutorial starting by creating our resource groups for the virtual machines that will be used in this lab.
-Following up with that we will be using remote desktop from the perspective of using MacOs.
-Finally, we will be performing network.</p>
+<p>This tutorial provides a comprehensive guide starting with the creation of resource groups for virtual machines, which will be utilized throughout the lab.
+We’ll then explore remote desktop access specifically from a macOS perspective.
+Finally, we’ll dive into performing various network-related tasks using the virtual machines, giving you hands-on experience in managing and configuring network activities.</p>